CSDSkilling/iengage/project-files/gamification/Data and AI/Hyperparameter.md

         <div class="card-container">
             <div class="card tall-card">
                 <div class="card-front">
-                  Instead of changing everything step by step, this is like randomly tweaking things in your car (e.g., adjusting the air conditioning, the radio volume, or the seat warmth).
+                  Instead of changing everything step by step, this is like randomly tweaking things in car (e.g., adjusting the air conditioning, the radio volume, etc).
 It’s quicker and can sometimes give you a surprisingly good setting without having to try everything.

                 </div>
             </div>